Rabati Malik: History

 Only centuries later, after the Karakhanid dynasty fell from the historical arena in the early 13th century, and the Tatar-Mongol hordes with all the consequences of foreign conquest swept across the lands of Central Asia, this well-appointed "royal fortress", first ceased to be a dynastic residence, and then gradually turned into a roadside caravanserai, standing on the main Samarkand-Bukhara highway.

 During its existence, the monument has undergone two major construction periods with complete reconstruction of some parts of the fortress and many minor repairs.

 During the 19th and early 20th centuries, the ruins of Rabat-i Malik were dismantled for bricks by the inhabitants of the Malik settlement which was located opposite.
 In the 40s of the 20th century, the facing of the corrugated main facade was dismantled for bricks, the crude base of which was quickly eroded, and in the 1950s, during the construction of Navoiy city, an asphalt road was laid right in the middle of the inner part of Rabat-i Malik.
 The area adjacent to the road with the remains of the walls was "landscaped" - levelled with a bulldozer.
 This was the last drop in the destruction of the masterpiece of medieval architecture of Transoxiana of the pre-Mongol era.

 World Heritage Status

 This site was added to the UNESCO World Heritage Tentative List on 18 January 2008, in the Cultural category.
+It was finally listed as a World Heritage Site in 2023 as part of the Silk Roads: Zarafshan-Karakum Corridor listing.